NeuralEnsemble/pype9/README.rst

 After that you just need to ensure the root of the Pype9 package is symlinked to your site-packages directory or on your PYTHONPATH environment variable.

-:copyright: Copyright 20012-2016 by the Pype9 team, see AUTHORS.
-:license: MIT, see LICENSE for details.